Levi Brown (offensive tackle): Arizona Cardinals

-Brown agreed to terms with the Cardinals on August 2, 2007, six days after the team reported to training camp.
+Brown was selected by the Arizona Cardinals as the fifth pick in the first round.
+He was the sixth offensive lineman in Penn State history to be selected in a first round of an NFL Draft, and the first since Jeff Hartings in 1996.
+He agreed to terms with the Cardinals on August 2, 2007, six days after the team reported to training camp.
 The six-year contract could be worth up to $62 million, just over $18 million of it guaranteed.
 He is represented by fellow Penn-Stater Chafie Fields.
 On October 10, 2010, Brown scored a touchdown in a game against the New Orleans Saints after quarterback Max Hall fumbled the ball near the goal-line.

 He was released on March 12, 2012, but re-signed on March 15, 2012.
 He was placed on injured reserve with a torn triceps on August 24, 2012.
 In his first regular season game since returning from the triceps injury, Brown gave up 3 sacks to Robert Quinn one of which was a fumble that was recovered by Brown.

 Pittsburgh Steelers

-Brown was traded to the Pittsburgh Steelers on October 2, 2013 for a conditional late-round draft selection.
+Brown was traded to the Pittsburgh Steelers on October 2, 2013, for a conditional late-round draft selection.

 On March 5, 2014, Brown was released by the Steelers.